TamimAkhtar/TamimAkhtar.github.io/_posts/2025-03-09-Scheme-Interpreter.md

 <h3>2.
 Symbols (Variables)</h3>

 <ul>
   <li>In the substitution model, local variables are not evaluated directly because we will substitute the actual argument values in the procedure body before evaluating the procedure itself.
-So by the time we evaluate the procedure itself, all variables hsould have been replaced by argument values </li>
+So by the time we evaluate the procedure itself, all variables hsould have been replaced by argument values. </li>
   <li>Therefore, the only variable names left are primitive Scheme functions, which we evaluate using STK’s built-in <code>eval</code>.</li>
   <li>This allows us to use global primitive functions without maintaining a symbol table or a full environment system.</li>
 </ul>